 - Software development methodologies and modern programming models & languages

-- Policy Officer (SNE), Open Science and Digital Modelling unit, DG-CNECT, European Commission, 2021 - present
+- Policy Officer (SNE), Open Science and Digital Modelling unit, DG-CNECT, European Commission, May 2021 - June 2024

 - Head of Development Section, Forecast Department, ECMWF, 2013 - 2021